 - Vegetation monitoring

-- Master plans and concepts for model regions
+- Development concepts, management plans and evaluations for protected areas and regions

 Innovative visitors´ attractions